-Class attendance and participation.
-This is an in-person class.
-Therefore, when your health allows, you are expected to be present and engaged.
+Since the course relies on group work, your attendance is essential.
+When your health allows, you are expected to be present and engaged.
 At the same time, each community member has an individual responsibility to help prevent the spread of the coronavirus and other diseases.
 If you need to miss a class, or series of classes, due to illness, self-isolation, and/or quarantine, you are responsible for emailing me to let me know as soon as possible.